epomatti/servicebus-postman-collection/README.md

 # Service Bus - Postman client

-This is a Postman boilerplate collection to use **Azure Service Bus** REST API following the procedures described in the [official docs][1].
+This is a Postman boilerplate collection to use **Azure Service Bus** REST API as detailed in the [official docs][1].

 You'll find the Azure CLI instructions below to setup the required resources that Postman will need.

-> ℹ️ If you're not familiar with the CLI, or prefer to do it from the portal, just create the resources manually following Microsoft [documentation][1].
+You can also use the portal and just use the Postman collection.

 ## Setup